DANS-KNAW/easy-sword2/README.md

 ##### Continued Deposit

-A continued deposit should be used when the package is too large for a single deposit.
+A continued deposit should be used when the package is too large to send in one HTTP session.
 SWORD defines a [continued deposit] as a means to send a package in parts.
 The first part is sent by a `POST` request to the **Col-IRI**, the same as with a simple deposit.
 Subsequent parts however are sent with a `POST` request to the **SE-IRI** (which was communicated back to the client by the deposit receipt for the first part).
 For every part except the last, the header `In-Progress: false` must be included.

 How to split up a large package is not specified by the SWORD protocol. `easy-sword2` requires the following:

-* the package is split up by simple partioning of the zipped bag
+* The package is split up by simple partioning of the zipped bag.
 * `Content-Type` is set to `application/octet-stream` to signal that the content is in a format bilaterally agreed by client and server
   (namely the partioning specified here).
-* the order of the parts is communicated by extending the `Content-Disposition`'s `filename` field value with `.<sequence number>`, e.g., `filename=mypackage.zip.1`, `filename=mypackage.zip.2`, etc.
+* The order of the parts is communicated by extending the `Content-Disposition`'s `filename` field value with `.<sequence number>`, e.g., `filename=mypackage.zip.1`, `filename=mypackage.zip.2`, etc.
-* the parts may be send out-of-order and/or in parallel, but the client must not send the last part before it has received the deposit receipts for all the other parts.
+* The parts may be send out-of-order and/or in parallel, but the client must not send the last part before it has received the deposit receipts for all the other parts.

 Summarizing, the following headers must be included in a continued deposit.